Founder StoryMission

 That’s the future we’re building.
 Come join us.

-Neal Anderson is CEO and Co-Founder of NeighbourWood Communities.
-He and his wife Esther are relocating from Los Angeles to Ireland to build and live in the first NeighbourWood development.
+Neal Anderson is CEO and Co-Founder of NeighbourWood Communities, a climate infrastructure platform building net-zero woodland communities in Ireland.
+He and his wife Esther will relocate to Ireland to build and live in the first NeighbourWood development.

 Register your interest to stay updated on our progress.